 What is it about riding a mountain pass that makes it so enjoyable?
 Is it the views, the remoteness, the twists and turns, or perhaps the extra challenges they offer?
 To be honest, it’s probably all of those things plus much more.
 Riding among the mountains has always been great fun, especially when the road has to contour around the natural obstacles that stand in its way.

-With that in mind, ABR teamed up with TomTom in the latest edition of the magazine (issue 29 Jul/Aug) in an effort to reveal the three highest passes in England, Wales, Scotland, Northern Ireland and the Republic of Ireland.
+With that in mind, we decided to seek out the highest passes in the British Isles, revealing the three highest passes in England, Wales, Scotland, Northern Ireland and the Republic of Ireland.

 Upon completion of the list, we realised that we’d probably created the best motorcycle tour of the British Isles so, to give you a teaser, we wanted to share with you the Welsh section.
 Without further delay, here are the highest (and most rewarding) passes in Wales.